alebarp/alebarp.github.io/_pages/about.md

 It turns out that as soon as we use appropriate formalisations of probability distributions, the gap between statistics and geometry disappears.
 Find out why [here with the bracket-measure formalism](https://drive.google.com/file/d/1OSgegqVHNjGN3XQElhmzm-D4UecBHveu/view?usp=sharing)!

 The point is that the way mathematicians think of distributions has been continuously evolving.
-Continuous probability densities, p(x)dx, became absolutely continuous measures, normal weights, tensor 1-densities, twisted/pseudo differential forms, smooth continuous linear functionals and so on.
+Continuous probability densities, p(x)dx, became absolutely continuous measures, sigma-normal weights, tensor 1-densities, twisted/pseudo differential forms, smooth continuous linear functionals, classes of Hochschild cycles, arrows in the Markov category, and so on.
 On this aspect I like the quote by André Lichnerowicz

 <blockquote>